psatler/meetapp-backend/README.md

 It is not possible to create meetups with dates already passed. :ballot_box_with_check:

-The user can edit all the fields of a meetup that hasn't happened yet and the user is the organizer.
+The user can edit all the fields of a meetup that hasn't happened yet and the user is the organizer. :ballot_box_with_check:

 Create a route to list all the meetups organized by the logged user. :ballot_box_with_check: